qdm12/gluetun-wiki/errors/firewall.md

 Perhaps iptables or your kernel needs to be upgraded.: exit status 3
 ```

-This might be because Portainer does not set the `--cap_add=NET_ADMIN` successfully.
+This might be because Portainer does not set the `--cap-add=NET_ADMIN` successfully.

 You might need to run the container without Portainer in this case.
 More information on [#139](https://github.com/qdm12/gluetun/issues/139).